IDAES/idaes-pse/README.md

 in the LICENSE.txt and COPYRIGHT.txt files in this directory.**

 ## Getting Started
-For installation instructions, please refer to the documentation.
+For installation instructions, please refer to the [online documentation](https://idaes.github.io/idaes-pse/).

-A pre-built PDF version of the IDAES documentation is in the file `docs/IDAES.pdf`.

 The documentation for IDAES is built using [Sphinx](http://www.sphinx-doc.org/).
 To generate the HTML version of the documentation, first make sure Sphinx is installed for your version of Python, then go to the "docs/" subdirectory and run the _Makefile_: